Yarin35/amongus/README.md

 ⚠️⚠️⚠️ thoses little characters are really greedy since the each have their own window so don't go too crazy and start with a little number
 (above 5 is already hard for little pc).
 You may freeze your screen and overuse you CPU/GPU (i have a friend whose pc's security litteraly killed the program because it was taking too much ressources lmao).

+ps: I couldn't find correct spritesheet so the amogus run only in one direction and the "death event" isn't well centered.